ryancwalsh/encryption/crypto_instructions.md

 **non-custodial wallet (‘software wallet’, ‘wallet’):** In what I called Approach 3, there is no such thing as an “account”.
 There are just wallets of digital cash (i.e. crypto).
 A wallet is kind of like a secret digital folder of files.
 But instead of files, inside is digital cash.
 One popular software wallet is MetaMask.
 But don't use software wallets.
 Only use a hardware wallet like a Ledger (which has its own protected software wallets inside).

 **hardware wallet:** Companies like Ledger and Trezor build hardware devices with which you can easily manage a huge number of non-custodial wallets in a safe way (such as with an easy-to-remember PIN).
+They look like USB thumb drives but have a small screen and buttons and are basically a tiny computer.
 For simplicity (and since it's basically true for us), assume that you would own 1 hardware wallet which contains 1 non-custodial wallet per cryptocurrency that you care about.
-E.g. our Ledger hardware wallet contains 1 wallet for Bitcoin, 1 for Ethereum, 1 for NEAR, etc.
+E.g. our Ledger hardware wallet contains 1 software wallet for Bitcoin, 1 for Ethereum, 1 for NEAR, etc.

 **public key:** The digital mailing address of your software wallet.
 I will call this the "address".
 Someone needs to know this address in order to send you crypto.
 You should share this publicly so that people can transfer you funds.
 (Weirdly, [NEAR](https://near.org/use/set-up-account) uses the word "account" to refer to this concept, so they're an exception to the terminology rule I stated above about "accounts" referring to only custodial wallets.)
 On public ledgers of cryptocurrencies (published to the internet for everyone to see), everyone can see every since transaction between any address and any other address.
 They can therefore also see the full contents (i.e. value) of each wallet.